 As technology becomes more sophisticated so do criminal attacks.
 Business email compromise (BEC) attacks are becoming more prevalent as fraudsters find new methods of accessing company email accounts and manipulating employees.
 Companies need to be aware of the risks to avoid them.
+Most organizations now have robust firewalls, secure operating systems, and intrusion detection systems.
+BEC techniques bypass these preventative measures by securing information through social engineering techniques.
+These can be much harder to spot, control, and avoid.

 If Facebook and Google can fall victim to a payment scam of over USD 100 million it is no surprise that fraudsters are investing their energies in more elaborate BEC tactics.
 The FBI’s 2020 Internet Crime Report listed losses due to business and email account compromise as over USD 1.86 billion.
 That accounts for almost half the sum lost to cybercrime.

 Organised crime operations are behind many attacks.
 Dark Halo, Nobelium, APT29 and Cozy Bear are all names attributed to the group linked to the Russian Foreign Intelligence Service, the SVR.
 Nigeria is another major source of cybercrime.
+The risk is real and can be extremely damaging.

 What are the main BEC scams?